BiyuLiu/CooperationFlow/README.md

+###An exemple of these visualizations can be found at: http://cazabetremy.fr/cooperationFlow.html

+####General presentation

 This visualization is composed of two independant parts:
 - the cooperation flow visualization, displaying the details of the interactions inside a cooperation flow
 - the global view Visualization, displaying several cooperation flows in the form of time series